ONSdigital/eq-questionnaire-runner/README.md

 #### Pyenv

-It is recommended to install `pyenv` python version management tool to easily switch between python versions.
+It is recommended to install the `pyenv` Python version management tool to easily switch between Python versions.
 To install `pyenv` use this command:
 ```shell
 curl https://pyenv.run | bash